 Our school curriculum sets out the knowledge and skills that pupils will gain at each stage.
 It is clear what end points the curriculum is building towards and what children need to know and be able to do to reach those end points.
-This is set out in our Key Skills Progression Chart and in a series of history ‘knowledge organisers’.
+This is set out in our Key Skills Progression Chart.

 The knowledge organisers detail:

 - What children should already know before starting a unit of work

 - What children will know by the end of the unit

 - The key dates/ timeline and important figures in history for the period studied

 - The associated key vocabulary children are expected to learn and understand